 The clocking is ticking down towards the May 31st deadline to submit tax returns.
 Here's how to make tax day into your own personal pay day.

 Applying for jobs can feel overwhelming in a foreign country when you’re unfamiliar with the language and job market.
 The Local asked recruitment experts for their best tips on how to impress a potential German employer.

 After a decade of being completely free, we are asking loyal readers of The Local to become paying Members.
 But why are we doing this?
 In the time-honoured tradition of The Local, co-founder James Savage gives ten reasons.

 More than 1.2 million vacant employment positions across Germany were recorded at the end of 2017, according to a new report.
 But where are the majority of these openings located and what are the sectors most in need of workers?

 Keen on exchanging your driving licence for a German one or learning how to drive in Germany?
-Reporter Shelley Pascual, who has been through the process, picks through the trickiest parts of the bureaucracy.
+We pick through the trickiest parts of the bureaucracy.

 In 2017 the number of people in Germany who aren't German citizens reached a record high.
 But in which cities and states do they live exactly, and what are the largest foreign communities?

 Big life moments such as child birth can seem overwhelming in a foreign country, especially one as bureaucratic as Germany.
 But learn the ropes and you'll see that this is an excellent place to be pregnant.